Jabberwocky (1977 film): Monster

 The Jabberwock, as illustrated by John Tenniel for Lewis Carroll's Through the Looking-Glass, which includes the poem "Jabberwocky".

 The Jabberwock is a man in costume similar to the classic Japanese Godzilla film effects.
 To recreate the illustrated monster of the 19th century storybook, the costume is designed to be worn by a man walking backwards.
 Hip and knee joints are reversed giving it a bird-like gait.
 The actor's head is hidden within the monster's torso – the large marionette head on a serpentine neck is controlled by an offscreen pole and lines, which are visible on the print.
 Long bird-like claws extend out of his shoe heels and his arms become the Jabberwock's wings.
 Film speed is altered in some scenes to slow the monster's movements and camera angles manipulate perspective in scenes with live actors to depict the monster's immense size.
 Director Terry Gilliam, during the DVD commentary, stated that the Jabberwock's 'Death Fall' came about accidentally when the actor tripped during filming but because the fall was so natural it was used in the final print.

 Themes

 Commerce

 One of the most noticeable themes in the film is that of commerce.
 Dennis Cooper is unable to continue his work as a cooper after being gleefully disowned by his dying father.
 Despite Cooper having good ideas about raising productivity, the merchants and businessmen he meets are unwilling to listen to him.
 He moves from his village to the enclosed town in search of business opportunity.
-Dennis discovers that the guilds and merchants control business and that outsiders are struggling to survive.
+Dennis discovers that the craft guilds and merchants control business and that outsiders are struggling to survive.
 While in the city he discovers Wat Dabney, a legendary cooper and inventor of the "inverted firkin".
 Despite his skill, Wat is excluded by the guilds and has cut his foot off in an attempt to become a beggar – an act so successful that he ends up cutting off his other foot by the film's end.